11andar/ISSOverheadNotifier/README.md

-# ISStracker
+# ISSOverheadNotifier

-ISStracker is a Python repository designed for real-time tracking of the International Space Station (ISS).
+ISSOverheadNotifier is a Python repository designed for real-time tracking of the International Space Station (ISS).
 It offers functionalities to fetch ISS position data, determine its visibility from a specified location, visualize its position on a map, and send email notifications to recipients.

 # Key Features: